rrrr08/KAGGLE-GOOGLE/apps/tta-1/STUDENT_FEATURES.md

 ## Overview

-TTA-1 now includes a comprehensive student portal with AI-powered personalized learning features.
+PRASHIKSHAN now includes a comprehensive student portal with AI-powered personalized learning features.
 Students can view their weak areas, access AI-generated practice materials, take adaptive quizzes, and track their progress over time.

 ## What's New